Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Limitations and Future Directions

 \section{\textbf{Limitations and Future Directions}}

 Despite the promising results of this study, several limitations must be acknowledged, each of which points to important directions for future research.
-A primary limitation is the binary nature of our classification model.
-By focusing on distinguishing between ASD and TC and due to a dataset limitation, we may have inadvertently created a classifier that identifies general neurodivergence rather than ASD specifically.
-This raises the question of whether our model can truly differentiate ASD from other neurodevelopmental disorders or atypical brain patterns.
-Future research should explore multi-class classification models that can distinguish ASD not only from typical controls but also from other neurodevelopmental conditions.
+A primary limitation is the binary nature of our classification model, which currently only distinguishes ASD from typical controls.
+By focusing on a binary classification, we risk overlooking the unique characteristics of other neurodevelopmental conditions that could share some of the same features.

-Secondly, while our model achieved high accuracy and identified consistent biomarkers, the dataset used was limited in the amount of information given, particularly in terms of ethnic representation.
-This limitation potentially affects the generalisability of our findings to the broader ASD population and its potential to perpetuate healthcare disparities \cite{celi_2022_sources}.
-Future studies should prioritise the use of explicitly diverse and representative datasets to ensure that the identified biomarkers and classification methods are valid across different demographic groups.
+Although we report strong results in the ABIDE dataset, testing on other multi-center, ethnically diverse rs-fMRI datasets or prospectively acquired clinical data is essential to confirm real-world portability.
+We plan to extend our pipeline to these data in future work, especially considering the considerable resource requirements for new fMRI scans.
+In principle, if new data uses a similar preprocessing pipeline and parcellation scheme, the model would not need retraining.
+Otherwise, we anticipate that partial or complete retraining will be required.

-An important future direction would be to develop a model that can highlight important regions for ASD classification on a per-MRI scan basis, rather than studying the model's overall behavior.
-This approach could provide more personalised insights into the neurobiological markers of ASD for each individual, potentially revealing how these markers vary across the spectrum and among different demographic groups.
-This could potentially also aid clinicians with early and accurate diagnosis of ASD.
+Another future direction would be to develop a model that can highlight important regions for ASD classification on a per-MRI-scan basis, rather than only analysing overall group differences.
+This individualised approach could enhance interpretability and identify brain regions that are relevant to a specific patient's presentation, potentially helping clinical trust and targeted intervention strategies.

-Furthermore, a multimodal approach holds significant promise.
-Integrating behavioural, cognitive, genetic, and structural imaging data alongside functional connectivity could provide a more holistic and nuanced picture of ASD \cite{ecker_2015_neuroimaging}.
-This could lead to the identification of ASD subtypes or personalised profiles, enabling tailored interventions.
+Additionally, a multimodal approach holds significant promise.
+Integrating behavioural, cognitive, genetic, and structural imaging data alongside functional connectivity could provide a more holistic and nuanced picture of ASD.
+This approach may lead to the identification of ASD subtypes or personalised profiles, enabling more effective interventions.
+Finally, collaborative research is needed between neuroscientists, AI researchers, and clinicians to design clinically relevant studies and ensure that AI-driven diagnostic methods account for real-world complexities, including data diversity, and ethical deployment of AI in clinical settings.